VA Loan Rates Today | Current VA Mortgage Interest Rates 2024

 Are VA loans harder to close?

 Yes, VA loans are often a little more difficult for lenders because there are additional verification steps with the VA that need to be completed before closing.
-VA loans can be harder to close for borrowers, too, because they have to provide additional documentation.
+VA loans can be harder to close for borrowers, too, because they have to provide additional documentation and meet specific eligibility requirements.

 Do VA rates vary by lender?

 Absolutely.
-The Department of Veterans Affairs has no hand in setting VA rates.
-Rather, individual lenders are free to set their own VA rates as they see fit.
-Because rates can vary substantially from one lender to the next, it pays to comparison shop before you choose a lender for your VA loan.
+The Department of Veterans Affairs has no hand in setting current VA mortgage rates.
+Rather, individual lenders are free to set their own VA 30-year fixed rates as they see fit.
+Because VA mortgage loan rates today can vary substantially from one lender to the next, it pays to comparison shop before you choose a lender for your VA loan.

 Does my credit score affect VA loan interest rates?

-Your credit score and credit history will have a big impact on the interest rate you’re offered.
-Borrowers with a credit score above 720 typically get access to the lowest mortgage rates, while borrowers with a score in the 580-620 range will see higher rates.
+Your credit score and credit history will have a big impact on the VA home loan interest rates you’re offered.
+Borrowers with a credit score above 720 typically get access to the lowest VA mortgage interest rates today, while borrowers with a score in the 580-620 range will see higher rates.

 Does my down payment affect VA loan interest rates?

 Yes.
-You don’t need a down payment for a VA loan, but you’ll likely get a lower mortgage rate if you can provide one.
+You don’t need a down payment for a VA loan, but you’ll likely get lower VA mortgage rates if you can provide one.
 This saves you money both by lowering your interest rate and reducing the loan amount you’re paying interest on.
+Your down payment can also affect the maximum home price you can afford.

 What’s better, a VA home loan or a conventional loan?